• Skip to primary navigation

 • No need to season this dish with cheese - in fact, in Italy, parmesan is never an option with spaghetti alle vongole.

-• Since the pasta will cook a bit more with the sauce for a few minutes, make sure you remove the the pasta when it's extra al dente.
+• Since the pasta will cook a bit more with the sauce for a few minutes, make sure you remove the the pasta before it's al dente

 Recipe